The Kenyon Surname Project

 The identification of English lines, as well as other Kenyon lineages throughout the world (Ireland, Scotland, Isle of Man, Wales, Australia, Canada, New Zealand, and others) is a work in progress.
 The Kenyon Project is working with Rod Clayburn, member of Guild of One-Name Studies, who heads the Kenyon One-Name Study to assist in the identification of these lines.
 The project welcomes and encourages Kenyons from England and other parts of the world to submit their Y-DNA to the FTDNA Kenyon Project.

-The project currently has two Kenyon members living in England.
+The project currently has three Kenyon members living in England.